Hotmoka/hotmoka/tutorial/Takamaka.md

 ## Payable Contracts <a name="payable-contracts"></a>

 The `SimplePonzi.java` class is not ready yet.
-Namely, investors have to pay an always increasing amount of money to replace the current investor.
+Namely, the code of that class specifies that investors have to pay an always increasing amount of money to replace the current investor.
-However, this one never gets the previous investment back, plus the 10% award (at least).
-Money keeps flowing inside the `SimplePonzi` contract and remains stuck there, forever.
+However, in the current version of the code, the replaced investor never gets his previous investment back, plus the 10% award (at least): money keeps flowing inside the `SimplePonzi` contract and remains stuck there, forever.
 The code needs an apparently simple change: just add a single line before the update of the new current investor.
 That line should send `amount` units of coin back to `currentInvestor`, before it gets replaced: